How digital transformation helped Miller & Long gather key data faster

 Time saved through data automation

 Miller & Long is making the most of its Smartsheet investment by using premium tools to simplify the most challenging tasks.
-Data Uploader has transformed how the company tracks and analyzes two key expense areas: highway tolls and mobile phone use:
+Data Shuttle has transformed how the company tracks and analyzes two key expense areas: highway tolls and mobile phone use:

 - Each of the company’s trucks that delivers concrete, plywood, and rebar to construction sites throughout the extended Washington, D.C. metro area is equipped with a transponder to automatically pay tolls.
 Manually matching toll usage to individual trucks used to take a superintendent days of combing through the transit authority’s CSV file.
-Data Uploader enables streamlined importing of the CSV data into a sheet for the truck fleet; the superintendent can see within minutes who’s spending the most on tolls and why.
+Data Shuttle enables streamlined importing of the CSV data into a sheet for the truck fleet; the superintendent can see within minutes who’s spending the most on tolls and why.

 - The company’s media carrier also provides a CSV file with usage data for company-provided cell phones.
-Data Uploader quickly matches numbers to staffers, so analysts can confirm that individual phones are being billed for the right set of features or follow up with employees who are exceeding usage limits.
+Data Shuttle quickly matches numbers to staffers, so analysts can confirm that individual phones are being billed for the right set of features or follow up with employees who are exceeding usage limits.

 Creating a culture open to change